 - It’s illegal to use a mobile phone while driving in New Zealand.
 If you need to make a call or send a text, pull over at a rest area or in a safe place.

-- For more information what's different about driving in New Zealand follow
+- For more information what's different about driving in New Zealand follow this link.

 On Pick Up